TaitoUnited/wordpress-template/README.md

 ## Local development

 > Try to synchronize your work with other developers to avoid conflicts.
-You can easily overwrite changes of another developer when you save your local data to git.
+You can easily overwrite changes of another developer when you push your local database changes to git.

-> NOTE: Support for remote development environment might be coming later (see README_remote.md)
+> Support for remote development environment might be coming later (see README_remote.md)

 Install some libraries on host (add `--clean` for clean reinstall):

     taito install

-    # TODO gitignored 'wordpress/data' should also be deleted on --clean
+    # TODO: gitignored 'wordpress/data' should also be deleted on --clean

 Start containers (add `--clean` for clean rebuild and db init using `database/init/*`):

     taito start

+Show user accounts and other information that you can use to log in:

+    taito info

 Open app in browser: